mvolkmann/MyUnixEnv/notes/GoogleCloudNotes.md

     * follow the platform-specific instructions
       * for macOS it is `chmod +x cloud_sql_proxy`
   * start the Cloud SQL Proxy
+    * this allows accessing the cloud database from a locally running app
     * enter `./cloud_sql_proxy -instances=node-rest-demo:us-central1:node-rest-demo-db=tcp:5432`
+    * I could not get this to work!
+I get
+      "google: could not find default credentials"
+* set up the Cloud SQL Instance
+  * create a user
+    * `gcloud sql users create mvolkmann no-host --instance node-rest-demo-db`
+    * I could not get this to work!
+I get
+      "gcloud sql users create mvolkmann no-host --instance node-rest-demo-db"